Nostratic languages: Constituent language families

-The language families proposed for inclusion in Nostratic vary, but all Nostraticists agree on a common core of language families, with differences of opinion appearing over the inclusion of additional families.
+The language families proposed for inclusion in Nostratic vary, but all Nostraticists agree on a common core of language families, with differences of opinion over the inclusion of additional families.

 The three groups universally accepted among Nostraticists are Indo-European, Uralic, and Altaic.
-While the validity of Altaic itself generally rejected by linguists, is taken for granted by Nostraticists.
-Nearly all also include the Kartvelian and Dravidian language families.
+While the validity of Altaic itself is generally rejected by linguists, it is taken for granted by Nostraticists.
+Nearly all proponents also include the Kartvelian and Dravidian language families.

 Following Pedersen, Illich-Svitych, and Dolgopolsky, most advocates of the theory have included Afroasiatic, though criticisms by Joseph Greenberg and others from the late 1980s onward suggested a reassessment of this position.

-The Sumerian and Etruscan languages, regarded as language isolates by linguists, are thought by some to be Nostratic languages as well.
+The Sumerian and Etruscan languages, regarded as language isolates by mainstream linguists, are thought by some Nostraticists to be Nostratic languages as well.
 Others, however, consider one or both to be members of another macrofamily called Dené–Caucasian.
 Another notional isolate, the Elamite language, also figures in a number of Nostratic classifications.

 In 1987 Joseph Greenberg proposed a similar macrofamily which he called Eurasiatic.
 It included the same "Euraltaic" core (Indo-European, Uralic, and Altaic), but excluded some of the above-listed families, most notably Afroasiatic.
-At about this time Russian Nostraticists, notably Sergei Starostin, constructed a revised version of Nostratic which was slightly broader than Greenberg's grouping but which similarly left out Afroasiatic.
+At about this time Russian Nostraticists, notably Sergei Starostin, constructed a revised version of Nostratic which was slightly broader than Greenberg's grouping but which similarly omitted Afroasiatic.

 Beginning in the early 2000s, a consensus emerged among proponents of the Nostratic hypothesis.
-Greenberg basically agreed with the Nostratic concept, though he stressed a deep internal division between its northern 'tier' (his Eurasiatic) and a southern 'tier' (principally Afroasiatic and Dravidian).
-Georgiy Starostin (2002) arrives at a tripartite overall grouping: he considers Afroasiatic, Nostratic and Elamite to be roughly equidistant and more closely related to each other than to anything else.
+Greenberg basically agreed with the Nostratic concept, though he stressed a deep internal division between its northern "tier" (his Eurasiatic) and a southern "tier'"(principally Afroasiatic and Dravidian).
+Georgiy Starostin (2002) arrives at a tripartite overall grouping: he considers Afroasiatic, Nostratic, and Elamite to be roughly equidistant and more closely related to each other than to anything else.
 Sergei Starostin's school has now re-included Afroasiatic in a broadly defined Nostratic, while reserving the term Eurasiatic to designate the narrower subgrouping which comprises the rest of the macrofamily.
 Recent proposals thus differ mainly on the precise placement of Kartvelian and Dravidian.

-According to Greenberg, Eurasiatic and Amerind form a genetic node, being more closely related to each other than either is to "the other families of the Old World".
-There are a number of hypotheses incorporating Nostratic into an even broader linguistic 'mega-phylum', sometimes called Borean, which would also include at least the Dené–Caucasian and perhaps the Amerind and Austric superfamilies.
+According to Greenberg, Eurasiatic and Amerind form a genetic node, being more closely related to each other than either is to "the other families of the Old World."
+There are a number of hypotheses incorporating Nostratic into an even broader linguistic "mega-phylum," sometimes called Borean, which would also include at least the Dené–Caucasian and perhaps also the Amerind and Austric superfamilies.
 The term SCAN has been used for a group that would include Sino-Caucasian, Amerind, and Nostratic.
 None of these proposed links have found wider acceptance outside of Nostraticists.

 The following table summarizes the constituent language families of Nostratic, as described by Holger Pedersen, Vladislav Illich-Svitych, Sergei Starostin, and Aharon Dolgopolsky.